A Note from our Chief Economist

 It is often said that if you want to throw a fun party, never invite economists!

 If you don’t know why, just sit through an advance econometrics class and it’ll become clear.
 However, I work with a group of economists who break the mold.
 They’re inquisitive, energetic and wonderful communicators.
 I oversee our forecasting group for Canada, the U.S. and international economies.
 As a result, there is no such thing as a boring day, especially during these turbulent times.
 Part of what makes this career exciting and interesting is having the opportunity to work extensively with colleagues across TD from diverse functional areas.
 At the same time, I spend a significant amount of time meeting with external TD clients, addressing their economic concerns.
 In many respects, I have the benefit of a career that bridges the life of business and academics.
 TD Bank supports economic research within an array of topics, from traditional economic forecasting to public policy initiatives on women labour market issues.
 I started my career as an economist in 1998, and joined TD after a near 4-year stint working in capital markets providing economic analysis to foreign exchange, money market and bond desks.

 Chief Economist and Senior Vice-President of TD Bank Group

-Beata is a passionate supporter of TD’s diversity initiatives and has dedicated more than a decade to researching and driving awareness among Canadian policymakers on the labour market friction experienced by women.
-Her research report, “Get on Board Corporate Canada,” helped influence the Ontario Securities Commission’s rule amendments on disclosure of women on boards and in senior management.
-A separate report deconstructed the educational system and workplace environment for women in STEM fields, leading to an invitation to appear at the Senate Open Caucus to discuss policy prescriptions to counter systemic biases.
+Beata is a passionate supporter of TD’s diversity initiatives and has dedicated more than a decade to researching and driving awareness among policymakers on the labour market friction experienced by women.
+Her research report, “Get on Board Corporate Canada,” helped influence the Ontario Securities Commission’s rule amendments on disclosure of women on boards.
+A separate report detailing the obstacles faced by women in STEM fields, lead to an invitation to appear at the Senate Open Caucus to discuss policy prescriptions to counter systemic biases.